 If you feel like you might have bulimia, ask yourself the following question (5):

 While the above behaviors are characteristic of bulimia specifically, there are also other behaviors that bulimia has in common with other eating disorders.
-Ask yourself:
+Ask the following questions:

-• Do you feel like you lose worry you have lost control over what and how much you eat?
+- Do you feel like you have lost control over what and how much you eat?

 If you answer yes to one or more these questions, you may be demonstrating disordered eating thoughts, or are suffering from bulimia.
 Of course, this self-assessment should not be taken as a diagnosis for bulimia nervosa.
 Rather, it may be an indicator that it’s time to talk to someone about what you’re feeling, whether a trusted family member or healthcare professional.